This Cyber Security Guide is tailored for small scaled and large scaled organizations aiming to secure their IT resources from Cyber security threats.

 What Is Cyber Security?

 Cybersecurity is the practice of ensuring security for computing systems involving hardware, software as well as networks.
-Effective cybersecurity minimizes the chances of cyber-attacks as well as shield against possible compromise of networks, systems, and technologies.
+This Cyber Security Guide provides a guideline to effective cybersecurity that minimizes the chances of cyber-attacks as well as shield against possible compromise of networks, systems, and technologies.

 Cybersecurity necessitates the coordination of efforts across an information system including network security, application security, and information security.
 Putting in place effective cybersecurity procedures is essentially complex today due to the increase in the number of electronic devices and innovation by attackers.
 Furthermore, attackers have joined efforts in planning attacks to cyberspaces that are deemed complex or where they stand to gain big.